 Remote work is no longer the “future of work”; it’s the present.
-Here are the most sought-after jobs in 2020 that could help you work anywhere.
+Here are the top remote jobs and professions that could help you work anywhere.

 Millions of people around the world are passionate remote workers and many others are joining the movement.
 If you’re on the fence, consider this recent Owl Labs “State of remote work” report which shared interesting findings on global remote work trends: